OK, so what is company morale?

 Improve the work environment

 This isn’t necessarily as expensive as it sounds.
-Especially now amidst the pandemic, many small businesses are working out of tiny spaces, even garages, but they can still be a joy to be in.
+Especially now, amidst the pandemic, many small businesses are working out of tiny spaces, even garages, but they can still be a joy to be in.
 One of the most important things is natural light.
-Endless studies have proven the link between this and wellbeing with 80% of workers saying it is important to them.
-Add a few plants, splurge a little on a quality coffee maker, throw in a bean bag or two, and suddenly, a tiny office is a whole lot more inviting.
-Working in gloomy and dull surroundings not only impacts overall alertness and engagement, it can take a toll on mental health.
+Endless studies have proven the link between this and well-being, with 80% of workers saying it is important to them.
+Add a few plants, splurge a little on a quality coffee maker, throw in a bean bag or two and suddenly, a tiny office is a lot more inviting.
+Working in gloomy and dull surroundings not only impacts overall alertness and engagement, but can take a toll on mental health.

 After all, employee morale applies just as much to remote work environments as your local office, so offering support areas like mental health is vital.
 Employee recognition is not just about noticing work successes, but about recognising the human behind that great work.
 You may not be able to run a whole human resources department, but you should have a fair, impartial HR member of staff that employees can turn to in times of need.
 In the same vein, you should be flexible with what team members need to be at their best.
 That means you shouldn’t judge absenteeism due to mental health issues as lesser compared to a team member who is off sick with a cold.

 Find a healthy work-life balance

 Flexible working and allowing the team to work from home is something your business seriously needs to consider, if you aren’t already offering it.
 The perfect work-life balance means that your employees aren’t having their quality of life at home impacted by their work hours.
 That can be as simple as eliminating the cost and duration of a commute by letting them work from home and spend that valuable extra time with family.
 It could mean letting them stop and start work at times that fit around other life commitments, as long as they do their set number of hours.
 However your office wants to approach this area, make sure you are doing your best to accommodate the needs of your team, not just the needs of your business.